anitaspieker/iAmRich/README.md

 # iAmRich
 Inspired from the "I Am Rich" app.

+But my app let's you decide, are your rich or are your poor?

 # About the app
 I Am Rich was an iOS mobile application developed by Armin Heinrich that was distributed through the App Store.
 When launched, the screen contained only a glowing red gem and an icon that, when pressed, displayed the following mantra in large text: